TerraInfinity/metana-fullstack-bootcamp/module-3/mood-based-todo-app/readme.md

    - **Toggle Theme:** Click the theme toggle button (moon/sun icon) to switch between dark and light modes.
    - **User Accounts:** Use the login interface to register/sign in.
 A guest mode is also available via local storage.

-5. Alternatively load it to netlify
-  Set the build settings to /module-3/mood-based-todo-app

 ---